mturk/svcbatch/docs/examples/apachetomcat.md

 ```

-After creating a service, edit `winservice.bat` file and modify
+After creating a service, edit `runservice.bat` file and add
+or modify any environment variables needed.
+You can set
-JAVA_HOME to your actual jdk location.
-You can replace that line
+JAVA_HOME to your actual jdk location or replace that line
 with JRE_HOME.
 You can set JAVA_HOME or JRE_HOME directly inside
 System Environment.